sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Updating_Studio/Migrating_from_Aptana_Studio_2_to_Aptana_Studio_3.md

 Aptana Studio 2 and Aptana Studio 3 have different workspaces so that you can use the two products simultaneously.
 To work with a project in Aptana Studio 3, you will want to import your project from one workspace to the other.

-It is not recommended to edit a project in both Studio 2 and Studio 3.
-Once you import a project, it is suggested you stick with Studio 3 for editing.
+{{% alert title="⚠️ Warning" color="primary" %}}It is not recommended to edit a project in both Studio 2 and Studio 3.
+Once you import a project, it is suggested you stick with Studio 3 for editing.{{% /alert %}}

 ### To migrate your projects from Studio 2 to Studio 3